Sport Climbing 101: The Complete Beginner’s Guide

 Trad gear relies on cracks and features in the rock to protect falls.
 As a result, trad climbing routes are limited to walls with these features.

-The added variable of placing gear opens up a world of nuance and variability—stay tuned for our beginner’s guide to trad climbing.
+The added variable of placing gear opens up a world of nuance and variability.
+For more on trad climbing, check out our beginner’s guide to trad climbing.

 Sport Climbing vs. Bouldering